nahid7474/SOC/README.md

 - **Configure Defender for Identity**
     - Install Identity Senson on Domain Controler
-    - Create MDE account to sync with the portal
+    - setup a gMSA account in Domain controller using Powershel, sync with the portal

 - **Deploy and Connect Microsoft Defender XDR to cover:**
     - Microsoft Defender for Identity